JD1-mx/url-share-tracking/README.md

 ## Why this exists (context)

-Intergolf runs vehicles on behalf of multiple customers, and the assignment of "which vehicle is on which customer's job" changes often.
-When DHL (or any other Intergolf customer) wants visibility into the vehicle running *their* shipment, Intergolf needs a way to:
+intergulf runs vehicles on behalf of multiple customers, and the assignment of "which vehicle is on which customer's job" changes often.
+When DHL (or any other intergulf customer) wants visibility into the vehicle running *their* shipment, intergulf needs a way to:

 1. Decide *this* specific vehicle is the one DHL should see.
 2. Decide *from when* it should be visible (usually the moment the job starts).
 3. Share a single URL with DHL that just works — no login, no Tenderd access.
 4. Pull that vehicle off the share later, once the job is over.

 This app is the customer-facing surface of that flow.
-The decision of *which vehicles are currently shared* is **not** managed here — it's managed by Intergolf in a spreadsheet, glued to this app by an n8n workflow.
+The decision of *which vehicles are currently shared* is **not** managed here — it's managed by intergulf in a spreadsheet, glued to this app by an n8n workflow.

 ---

 ## End-to-end flow

-There are two people in the loop: **the Intergolf operator** (manages the list) and **the customer** (consumes the link).
+There are two people in the loop: **the intergulf operator** (manages the list) and **the customer** (consumes the link).

-### Intergolf operator — managing the shared list
+### intergulf operator — managing the shared list

-1. Operator opens **Intergolf's fleet spreadsheet** (referenced from inside the n8n workflow below — *do not* hardcode it elsewhere; treat n8n as the source of truth).
+1. Operator opens **intergulf's fleet spreadsheet** (referenced from inside the n8n workflow below — *do not* hardcode it elsewhere; treat n8n as the source of truth).
-2. The sheet has one row per vehicle Intergolf operates, with at least:
+2. The sheet has one row per vehicle intergulf operates, with at least:
    - `device_id` — the Tenderd device identifier.
    - `plate_number` — the human-readable plate.
    - `time_added` — the moment from which the vehicle should start being visible to the customer (this also becomes the lower bound of the location history the customer sees).